manikcloud/Docker-Certified-Associate/dct/README.md

-Here's a step-by-step guide to creating a content trust and uploading a signed image to Docker Hub using the key name varun-dct and login name varunmanik:
+## Docker Content Trust with Signed Images

+Follow these steps to create a content trust, sign an image, and upload it to Docker Hub:

-Enable Docker Content Trust:
+1. **Enable Docker Content Trust:**

 ```